 It can even be used to “dress up” a garden or pond area, and also works well for birdhouses.
 Other places that can aesthetically benefit are between flagstones, along walkways, bird baths, on decorative rocks, under trees, on logs, and even on walls!
 Moss isn’t called “nature’s carpet” for nothing.

 This moss is relatively low-maintenance.
 Once you plant it in a shady area clear of leaves and other debris and water it thoroughly, the moss will begin to grow.
 The cleaner the patch of soil is, the faster the growth will facilitate.
 It is important to note that the ground and water cannot be too alkaline or the moss will not do well.
 You can use sulfur powder to acidify the soil.

 Cushion moss can create a serene and tranquil look for your yard.

 To keep it alive, the moss should be watered, especially during a dry season.
 Also, you will need to clear the moss of leaves and other debris, perhaps by lightly sweeping a broom over the moss.
 Be careful!
 The clumps can easily be uprooted, but if that happens, they just need to be put back into place.
 Some people hang a net over the moss bed to catch leaves, then roll it away to reveal a clean expanse of lovely moss.

 This item ships in clumps.
 Each clump is between 4-4 to 12-12 inches.
 The clusters will add up to the total square footage you order.
-Ships year round.
+Cushion Moss ships year round.

 Be the first to